 - John Appleby made bold predictions on HANA.

-- We review how accurate he was his article on BW-EWL Benchmark.
+- We review how accurate he was in his article on BW-EWL Benchmark.

 The Lenovo BW-EML Benchmark?